jelreyes/coder-market-analysis/README.md

 # New Coders Market Analysis

 ## Overview
-This project aims to identify the best market to advertise programming courses, using the open dataset from the 2018 freeCodeCamp new coder survey.
+This project aims to identify the optimal market to advertise programming courses, using the open dataset from the 2018 freeCodeCamp new coder survey by identifying these three factors:
+1. Specific **career paths** that new coders are interested in, such as web and mobile development and data science
+2. **Location densities** of new coders to identify countries with high demand for programming resources
+3. **Amount of money new coders are prepared to spend** in learning to code

 ## Data Source
 - **Source**: Open dataset from [freeCodeCamp's 2018 survey](https://github.com/freeCodeCamp/2018-new-coder-survey/blob/master/raw-data/2018-new-coder-survey.csv)